The Bankrate promise

 - Michelle Bowman, governor

-What do the Fed’s board of governors do?
+What are the specific responsibilities of the Fed’s board of governors?

 Members of the board must first be nominated by the president, questioned and approved by the Senate Banking Committee and then confirmed by the broader U.S. Senate before coming to the Fed.